The museum is closed Christmas Eve and Christmas Day.

 An exhibit honoring the American Legion and the courageous citizens from Routt County who served in World War I. OPENS OCT.
 2!

 One hundred years ago, the war to end all wars concluded and shortly after, the national American Legion and local Post in Steamboat Springs was formed.
-In its newest exhibit, the Tread of Pioneers Museum honors the individuals from Routt County who served our country in World War I and highlights local American Legion history.
+The Tread of Pioneers Museum honors the individuals from Routt County who served our country in World War I and highlights local American Legion history.

 SKI TOWN USA EXHIBIT